suvradip/django-export-server/readme.md

 `save_path`

 ## Mount the application
 You will have to specify the end point of the export server.
-In order to do this, you will have to mount the export handler to your rails application.
+In order to do this, you will have to mount the export handler to your django application.
 Add the following lines in `urls.py`.

 ~~~
 url(r'^<PATH>/', views.export_chart, name='exportChart'),